ziyw/ziyw.github.io/reading.markdown

 - Chip War: The Fight for the World's Most Critical Technology by Chris Miller
 - Spring in Action by Craig Walls
 - Tom Lake by Ann Patchett
+- The Midcoast by Adam White
+- Human Target by Tom King & Greg Smallwood
 - Immortal Sergeant by Joe Kelly & KEN NIIMURA
-- The Midcoast by Adam White

 ## 2022
 - **The Dutch House** by Ann Patchett